 How to Manage Your Cat's Claws

 A kitten's paws are like the hands of babies.
 As they grow, they will become more and more important tools for life, and claws are an essential part of cats' paws.
 And like babies, they may use those tools in destructive ways unless they are trained.
-Here are tips to take care of your cat's claws.

 Before You Buy Scratching Posts for Cats